 As well as working in the deep detail of SEPs and FRAND Graham is also involved in general IP strategy development, having worked as IP Coordinator and Policy adviser to a range of clients.
 Graham has particular interest in the interaction of IP with the wider business strategy, and has spoken at a number of conferences on the topic of aligning IP strategy with business strategy.

-He is currently working with the Innovation and Intellectual Property Management (IIPM) research group at Centre for Technology Management, part of the University of Cambridge to build a collaborative initiative for companies looking to innovate around IP management tools and techniques.
+He is currently an Industrial Associate, IfM Engage, part of the Institute for Manufacturing, University of Cambridge, working closely with the Innovation and Intellectual Property Management (IIPM) research group at Centre for Technology Management, and is an part of the University of Cambridge to build a collaborative initiative for companies looking to innovate around IP management tools and techniques.

 Graham holds a Master’s degree in Electronic and Electrical Engineering (M.Eng), a Master’s degree in Business Administration (MBA) and is a Member of the Institute of Engineering and Technology (MIET).